Cayman Islands: Colleges and universities

 The University College of the Cayman Islands has campuses on Grand Cayman and Cayman Brac and is the only government-run university on the Cayman Islands.

 The International College of the Cayman Islands is a private college in Grand Cayman.
 The college was established in 1970 and offers associate's, bachelor's and master's degree programmes.
 Grand Cayman is also home to St. Matthew's University, which includes a medical school and a school of veterinary medicine.
-The Cayman Islands Law School, a branch of the University of Liverpool, is based on Grand Cayman.
+Truman Bodden Law School, a branch of the University of Liverpool, is based on Grand Cayman.

 The Cayman Islands Civil Service College, a unit of the Cayman Islands government organised under the Portfolio of the Civil Service, is in Grand Cayman.
 Co-situated with University College of the Cayman Islands, it offers both degree programs and continuing education units of various sorts.
 The college opened in 2007 and is also used as a government research centre.

 There is a University of the West Indies Open campus in the territory.

 Sports

 Truman Bodden Sports Complex is a multi-use complex in George Town.
 The complex is separated into an outdoor, six-lane 25 m swimming pool, full purpose track and field and basketball/netball courts.
 The field surrounded by the track is used for association football matches as well as other field sports.
-The track stadium holds 3,000 people.

 Association football is the national and most popular sport, with the Cayman Islands national football team representing the Cayman Islands in FIFA.

 The Cayman Islands Basketball Federation joined the international basketball governing body FIBA in 1976.
 The country's national team attended the Caribbean Basketball Championship for the first time in 2011.
-Cayman Islands National Male National Team has won back 2 back Gold Medal victories in 2017 and 2019 Natwest Island Games.
+Cayman Islands National Male National Team has won back-to-back Gold Medal victories in 2017 and 2019 Natwest Island Games.

 Rugby union is a developing sport, and has its own national men's team, women's team, and Sevens team.
-The Cayman Men's Rugby 7s team is second in the region after the 2011 NACRA 7s Championship.

 The Cayman Islands are a member of FIFA, the International Olympic Committee and the Pan American Sports Organisation, and also competes in the biennial Island Games.

 The Cayman Islands are a member of the International Cricket Council which they joined in 1997 as an Affiliate, before becoming an Associate member in 2002.
 The Cayman Islands national cricket team represents the islands in international cricket.
 The team has previously played the sport at first-class, List A and Twenty20 level.
 It competes in Division Five of the World Cricket League.